-The interview remains the cornerstone of the recruitment process and is often the most traumatic part.
-A well written CV or good reputation can get you an interview, but once the interview is confirmed the onus is very much on the candidate to perform well and be fully prepared.
+The interview remains the cornerstone of the recruitment process and can be the most demanding part.
+A well-crafted CV can often get you an interview, but once the interview is confirmed the onus is very much on the candidate to perform well and be fully prepared.
 Adequate interview preparation will provide confidence and assist in giving a good impression.
-The first few seconds can be the most crucial point of the interview, and interviewers often (subconsciously) decide within 2 minutes whether you will get the job.
+The first few minutes of the interview can be crucial and adequate preparation can ensure you get the interview off to a good start.

-There is a variety of ways to research client organisations and a good starting point is the company website.
-Most sites provide a company history and describe the products and activities of the business.
-The products manufactured will give you a good indication of the production process, type of issues the business faces and the type of customers (multiple retailers, wholsalers, foodservice).
+Visiting the company website of the organisation you will be interviewed by is a good starting point in your research.
+Sites will provide a company history, product description and detail the activities of the business.
+Details of products supplied or manufactured will give you a good indication of issues such as the production process, potential challenges, and type of customers (multiple retailers, wholesalers, foodservice).
 If the company website has limited information, call and request a brochure or corporate information.
 For Plc's information is generally plentiful and readily available.
 You may know someone who has/does work there.
 If so, give them a call as you can gain the inside track into the business and possibly learn more about the person/s who will be interviewing you.

 Body language is an important consideration.
 Speaking clearly, eye contact, smiling, a firm handshake and sitting up straight all sounds like common sense but it is easy to let nerves get the better of you.
 Leaning slightly forward and mirroring the interviewers body language are techniques that are often used to create the right impression.

-Do not get drawn into discussing an issure that you cannot substantiate.
 If you have mentioned a project or particular achievement on your CV, there is a good chance you will be asked to expand on it during the interview.
 This is a great opportunity to shine, so be prepared, use handouts if you feel they are going to assist in getting your point across.
-Make sure you know every sentence on your CV and can explain your responsibilities and achievements in all of your previous roles.
-One technique used by interviewers is to pick through your CV asking ad hock questions, so be prepared for us, and be able to expand upon the information contained in the CV.
+Make sure you know every sentence on your CV and can explain your responsibilities and achievements in all your previous roles.
+One technique used by interviewers is to pick through a CV asking ad hock questions, so be prepared for this, and be able to expand upon the information contained in the CV.

-Remember, Food Industry businesses are commercial enterprises, if you can explain details of how you saved your current employer a substantial amount of money, your 'value' will increase.
-Try and and always mention the financial 'payback' enjoyed by the company on projects or work you have completed.
-This will increase your credibility with the interviewer and ensure you will be viewed as an asset rather than a cost.
+Remember, Food Industry businesses are commercial enterprises, so if you can explain how you saved your employer a substantial amount of money, your perceived 'value' will increase.
+Try and always mention the financial 'payback' enjoyed by the company on projects or a task you completed.
+This will increase your credibility and ensure you are viewed as an asset rather than a cost.

 Think about your audience.
 A Human Resources Manager may be more interested in your cultural fit than your technical competency, so lead your answers into demonstrating that the company culture matches your personality.
-A manager of a functional department may well be more interested in your technical competency so adjust your answers accordingly and demonstrate your technical competency with relevant work based examples.
+The Head of a functional department may be more interested in your technical competency so adjust your answers accordingly to demonstrate your technical competency with relevant work-based examples.
 Senior candidates are rarely selected on the basis of one interview so prepare thoroughly for follow up interviews.
-Don't relax too much on a second or even third interview, subsequent interviews may be more relaxed but you are still being assessed.
+Don't relax too much on a second or even third interview, subsequent interviews may be more informal, but you are still being assessed.

 Ask questions, the interview is a two-way process.
-Keep your questions relevant to the role and the company and don't ask too many questions at a first interview.
+Keep your questions relevant to the role and the company but don't ask too many questions at a first interview.
 Think of several potential questions before the interview, and as some of these may be covered during the interview, you may have three or four questions left to ask at the end of the interview.
 Remain positive even if you are not sure you want the job.
-As the interview progresses and the more you get to know about the role/company you may change your mind and decide you do want the position after all.
+As the interview progresses and you learn more about the role/company you may change your mind and decide you do want the job after all.
 Do not ask about the salary and benefits at a first interview, it looks like you are more interested in the rewards rather than the role.
-Wait for the interviewer to bring up the subject of salary, unless it has still not been discussed by the end of the second interview.
+Wait for the interviewer to bring up the subject of salary, unless it has (still) not been discussed by the end of the second interview.

-At the end of the interview ask the interviewer if there are any points they wish you to clarify, or do they have any reservations with regard to your application.
-If the interviewer voices any concerns this will be your only opportunity to respond to these concerns and put the interviewers mind at rest.
+When the interview reaches its conclusion ask the interviewer if there are any point’s they wish you to clarify, or do they have any reservations regarding your application.
+If the interviewer voices any concerns this is your opportunity to respond to concerns and put the interviewers mind at rest.
 Follow up the interview with an email thanking the interviewer for the meeting.
-You can also use this as an opportunity to emphasise any points you felt you answered poorly during the interview, but keep any email brief and business like.
+You can also use this as an opportunity to emphasise any points you felt you answered poorly during the interview, although, keep any email brief and business like.